adulu-bang/NetStream-Caravel/README.md

 The design has been developed iteratively from a basic single-packet pipeline to a multi-packet, pipelined packet processing system.

 - The **dataplane RTL** has been designed, integrated, and verified across multiple stages including parsing, key generation, TCAM matching, and action execution.
 It now supports **continuous packet flows with multiple packets in-flight** through pipelining.
 - A **packet buffering system (FIFO + rewrite path)** has been integrated to enable correct synchronization between packet data and computed actions, allowing end-to-end packet handling.
-- The **control plane (RISC-V SoC)** has been integrated with the dataplane, enabling programmability of TCAM and action memory.
 - Initial **system-level verification** has been performed using testbenches covering multiple packet scenarios and action correctness.
-- The design has also been **validated on FPGA**, with successful synthesis, implementation, and bitstream generation.
+- The design has also been **validated on Kria KR260 FPGA**, with successful synthesis, implementation, and bitstream generation.

 Overall, a functional first iteration of the complete system has been realized, with both dataplane and control plane working together at a basic level.